sdiehl/wiwinwlh/tutorial.md

   geq x y = geq' (from x) (from y)
 ```

-Now anyone using our library need only derive Generic and create an empty instance of our typeclass instance
+Now anyone using our library need only derive Generic and create an empty
-without writing any boilerplate for GEq.
+instance of our typeclass instance without writing any boilerplate for ``GEq``.

 See: